RandomcodeDev/chifir-engine/design/style.typ

 Just try to copy the existing style as much as possible and you'll be fine.
 Don't reformat external code.

 == Colourful language
-Avoid it if it might offend someone, but basic swearing is probably fine.
-Don't insult anyone.
-If something is designed really bad and gave you a headache, you can get mad about it within reason.
-Probably don't swear in public headers.
+You shouldn't be mean to anyone, but you can swear a little and be snarky.
+You can complain about something that gave you a headache within reason.

 == Documentation
 You should try to document everything important.
 Any public declarations, macros, `constexpr` functions, any weird decisions,